Jiangnan: History

-During the last years of the Yuan dynasty, Jiangnan was fought for by two major rebel states: Zhu Yuanzhang's Ming faction, based in Nanjing, and the Suzhou-centered Wu faction led by Zhang Shicheng.
+During the last years of the Yuan state, Jiangnan was fought over by two major rebel states: Zhu Yuanzhang's Ming faction, based in Nanjing, and the Suzhou-centered Wu faction led by Zhang Shicheng.
 A ten-year rivalry ended with Zhu's capture of Suzhou in 1367; having thus reunified Jiangnan, Zhu proclaimed himself the first emperor of the Ming dynasty on Chinese New Year's Day (20 January) of 1368, and a few months later expelled the Mongols from Northern China as well.
 Nanjing remained the capital of the Ming dynasty until the early 15th century, when the third Ming ruler, the Yongle Emperor, moved the capital to Beijing.

-When the Qing dynasty first took over China, they renamed the "Southern Directly-Controlled Area" around the Ming's southern capital Nanjing to be their Jiangnan Province, which was later divided into the separate provinces of Jiangsu and Anhui overseen by the Viceroy of Liangjiang.
-Besides assisting the Southern Ming as long as possible, Jiangnan's gentry offered initial resistance to the Manchu Qing by interrupting tax collection in the area.
+After the Ming empire, Jiangnan was divided into the separate provinces of Anhui and Jiangsu overseen by the Viceroy of Liangjiang.
+Besides assisting the Ming empire as long as possible, Jiangnan's gentry offered initial resistance before fleeing the Qing regime by interrupting tax collection in the area.

-The Qianlong Emperor of the Qing dynasty made many visits to Jiangnan (乾隆下江南 (Qiánlóng Xià Jiāngnán)), which have been the popular subject of numerous Chinese operas and television dramas.
-Earlier, the Kangxi Emperor visited the region as well.
 Jiangnan, specifically Shaoxing, was actually the southern terminus of Kangxi's so-called Southern Inspection Tour.

-During the 19th century Taiping Rebellion, the regime established by the Taiping rebels occupied much of Jiangnan and eventually made Nanjing its capital.
-The area suffered much damage as the rebellion was quelled and Qing imperial rule restored.
+The Taiping Heavenly Kingdom established by the Taiping rebels occupied much of Jiangnan and killed 60,000 Manchus in Nanjing.
+The area suffered much damage as the rebels killed Manchu children and adults.

-After the fall of the Qing dynasty in 1911, and Chiang Kai-shek's Northern Expedition, the Republic of China (ROC), following the wishes of Sun Yat-sen, made Nanjing the national capital.
+During the Republic of China (ROC), following the wishes of Sun Yat-sen, Nanjing was made the national capital.
 From the late 1920s until the Second World War, the Jiangnan area was the focus of Chinese economic development.
 Much of the Kuomintang's ruling elite and the ROC's economic elite hailed from the Jiangnan area.